codeworksacademy/fs-student-guide/vocab/03-JavaScript.md

 **Loops** are blocks of code used to do the same thing, over and over again.
 Often referred to as **iteration**.
 A loop will usually have one or more of the following elements

-**Initializer** this is the starting point of the loop, and generally will count as each new itteration of the loop runs.
+**Initializer** this is the starting point of the loop, and generally will count as each new iteration of the loop runs.

-**Condition** A conditional statement used to determine wheter the loop continues to run, or stops.
+**Condition** A conditional statement used to determine whether the loop continues to run, or stops.

 **Final-expression** this generally increments the ***initializer*** with each successive loop until the ***condition*** is no longer true.